 Menopause may be a fact of life, but that doesn’t mean it’s easy.
 Declining estrogen levels can affect your mood, your quality of sleep, your ability to regulate body temperature, and much more.
 And when all of these things are added together, it’s no wonder menopausal women often don’t feel like themselves!
 But there are things you can do to cope.
 To help you feel a bit more comfortable, try these tips from Doctor Canan Esinduy, Director, Women’s Health/Urology, Pfizer Field Based Medicine:

 1. Reduce stress.
 As challenging as it can be, try to manage stress levels.
 Some symptoms of menopause are more difficult to cope with when you’re experiencing stress.
 Try experimenting with different stress management techniques—like yoga or meditation to see what works for you.

-4. Fight hot flashes.
-Avoid alcohol and spicy foods, which may trigger hot flashes.
+4. Fight hot flushes.
+Avoid alcohol and spicy foods, which may trigger hot flushes.
 And don’t forget to dress in layers so you can stay as comfortable as possible.